 HDPL continues to work with the City of Henderson to provide library services to all areas of the City and to newly annexed areas as they are developed.
-With the Board's approval of the Strategic Priorities and Annual Focus Plan, the District is currently in the process of meeting its commitments as detailed in these documents.
+In FY09, the district will develop its Strategic Priorities for the next five years.
+Continued strain on revenue, due to poor national and local economic conditions, places greater priority on efficiency and program evaluation.
 As Henderson's population continues to increase, HDPL is making a strategic shift from large fixed buildings to a warehouse/outlet model.
 This shift in approach will allow HDPL to be more flexible in providing library services closer to our resident populations.
-The first phase of this strategic shift is evident with the new bookmobile (MEL) that is currently scheduled for stops at ten different locations throughout the city.
-The bookmobile allows HDPL to take the library into the community and offer a wide array of services.
-HDPL has implemented Self Pickup of Requested material and has also implement patron Self Check services.
-Additionally, HDPL seeks a transition to RFID that is cost effective.
-This technology for "tagging" material will allow automated check in of library materials district wide.
+The next phase of this strategic shift is evident with the hybrid Heritage Senior Center Library and the proposed Galleria mall branch, each of which has been developed with a retail look and feel.
+The Outreach Department, through the use of the bookmobile and other programs such as Bright Beginnings, allows HDPL to take the library into the community and offer a wide array of services.
+HDPL has implemented Self Pickup of requested material and has also implement patron Self Check services.
+Additionally, HDPL seeks a transition to Automated Material Handling (AMH).
+This technology will allow automated check in of library materials district wide.
 This automation will ultimately save the district numerous staff hours and allow more productive use of staff time.